meistermeier/neo4j-vector-cli/README.md

 ## Getting started
 The code itself is working for the example below, but it is in a WIP state.
 You can create your own binaries by invoking `./mvnw package`.
+For creating native images, it is required to run the build process with a Graal JVM.

 ## Common usage
 The most common workflow would be to create embeddings first and then query those embeddings with search phrases.